terra-money/classic-core/docs/guide/README.md

 This section will guide the reader to install, deploy, and interact with the Terra Protocol and its toolkits.

-> NOTE: Though lightly customized for the Terra Protocol, these docs largely mirror the setup documentation for the Cosmos SDK, available at https://github.com/cosmos/cosmos-sdk/docs/.
+> NOTE: Though customized for Terra Core, these docs largely mirror the setup documentation for the Cosmos SDK, available at https://github.com/cosmos/cosmos-sdk/docs/.

 ## Table of contents